SAP/spartacus-docs/_pages/telco/journey management - appointment with site address.md

 The following business use cases are covered for this feature:

-1. **Booking an appointment by specifying the address for a standalone Product offering:** A customer wants to purchase a stand-alone product offering that requires an installation at the preferred address specified by the customer, followed with booking an appointment.
-During the "Add to “Cart" process, the customer is prompted to specify a new address and then make an appointment reservation.
+1. A customer wants to purchase a product offering that requires an installation service at a preferred address specified by the customer.
+During the "Add to “Cart" process, the customer is prompted to specify the address and/or make an appointment reservation.
+If the product offering has only an installation address policy configured, the appointment selection screen will not display.

-2. **Booking an appointment and specifying the site address for installing a Product offering bought as part of BPO via CGS:**.
-A customer enters [CGS](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/464d4b03d91442e9ac95f69808895a39.html) and wants to purchase a product offering that requires an installation at the preferred address specified by the customer, followed with the appointment booking.
-During the "Add to Cart" process, the customer is prompted to select a new site address and then make an appointment reservation.
-If multiple products require installation address and appointment reservation based on the policy configurations by Product Manger in TUA, the end customer is prompted to provide this information one-time during CGS journey for the seamless experience.
-This one-time information provided by the customer is copied for similar products, which require installation address and appointment reservation.
+2. A customer enters Configurable Guided Selling (https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/464d4b03d91442e9ac95f69808895a39.html) and wants to purchase a product offering that requires an installation service at a preferred address specified by the customer.
+During the "Add to Cart" process, the customer is prompted to specify the address and/or make an appointment reservation.
+If multiple products requires installation, the end customer will only be prompted once to provide this information making the configurable guided selling journey seamless.
+Behind the scenes, the installation address and appointment will be copied to all product offerings requiring this information.
+If the product offering has only an installation address policy configured, the appointment selection screen will not display.

-3. **Editing an appointment details for Product Offerings bought as Stand alone or as part of Bundled Product Offering:** A customer has already provided the appointment details, such as the address and time.
-Now, the customer wants to edit or update the appointment details.
-The Customer will be first prompted to update the address followed with time update.
+3. A customer has the ability to change the installation address and/or appointment from within the cart.

-**Note:** If the Product Manager in TUA has configured the checklist policy as installation address only, then the customer is prompted to fill-up the installation address only.
-The Appointment selection screen does not display.
+4. A customer may not immediately place the order but instead waits until the next day, or the customer completely abandons the cart.
+After a defined period of time, the cart times-out and the appointment is automatically cancelled, and the slot can be made available for another customer.

 ## Frontend and Backend Dependencies